 Chrome, Chromium and Brave are all compatible with Chrome extensions.
-Firefox has less extensions, but more than enough to cover most commonly used extensions, like ad-blockers, dark mode, Grammarly, and others.
+Firefox has fewer extensions, but more than enough to cover most commonly used extensions, like ad-blockers, dark mode, Grammarly, and others.
 If you're thinking of switching to Firefox, you can check if the extensions you need are in the store.
-With the exceptions of BATs, most features are the same.
+With the exception of BATs, most features are the same.

-Another feature which is cool but not useful - you can write your own CSS to customize how Firefox looks.
+Another feature that is cool but not useful - you can write CSS to customize how Firefox looks.
 Look here.

 If you're a Chrome user even slightly bothered by Google knowing everything you do online, you should switch browsers.
-If you enjoy Chrome's look at feel, you can install Chromium.
-It's a good idea to install some privacy related extensions as well.
+If you enjoy Chrome's look and feel, you can install Chromium.
+It's a good idea to install some privacy-related extensions as well.

 One thing in particular that bothered me was how Brave blocks Carbon Ads by default.
-Carbon provides privacy respecting, unintrusive, and lightweight ads.
+Carbon provides privacy-respecting, unintrusive, and lightweight ads.
 These are anonymous ads that have no trackers which support the content creator.
 If a creator wants to make money from Brave users viewing their content, they have to sign up for Brave's BAT program.
 In my opinion, this is terrible.
 Brave essentially blocks ads from an advertising provider with the same core principles as Brave.
-There's nothing different about Carbon Ads and BAT ads (with the exception of the currency the content creator is paid in), so Brave, the browser that's all about privacy, blocks privacy respecting ads, and takes revenue away from the content creator, forcing them to sign up for the BAT program if they want to make money from Brave users viewing their content, even though Carbon Ads and BAT ads are essentially the same.
+There's nothing different about Carbon Ads and BAT ads (except the currency the content creator is paid in), so Brave, the browser that's all about privacy, blocks privacy-respecting ads, and takes revenue away from the content creator, forcing them to sign up for the BAT program if they want to make money from Brave users viewing their content, even though Carbon Ads and BAT ads are essentially the same.